 \begin{definition} Let $X$ be a normal, projective variety of dimension $n$ that is smooth in codimension two, and let $D$ be a $\Q$-divisor on $X$.
 We say that $D$ is nef in codimension one if for every collection $H_1, \ldots, H_{n-2}$ of ample Cartier divisors and $S \subset X$ a complete intersection

 of general $D_j \in | m_j H_j |$ where $m_j \gg 0$, the restriction $D|_S$ is nef. \end{definition}

-\begin{lemma} (Miyaoka) Let $X$ be a normal, projective variety of dimension $n \geq 2$ that is smooth in codimension two.
+\begin{lemma}\footnote{This statement seems now a bit too optimistic to me, see \url{http://math.unice.fr/\~hoering/articles/remark-bs-conjecture.pdf} for a correction.} Let $X$ be a normal, projective variety of dimension $n \geq 2$ that is smooth in codimension two.
 Let $E$ be a reflexive sheaf over $X$ such that $\det E$ is $\Q$-Cartier, and $\delta$ a numerical equivalence class in $N^1(X)_\Q$.
 If $E < \delta >$ is generically nef and $c_1( E < \delta >)$ is nef in codimension one, then

 where $H_1, \ldots, H_{n-2}$ is a collection of ample Cartier divisors on $X$. \end{lemma}

 Recall that the isomorphism $A_{n-2}(X_{\nons}) \rightarrow A_{n-2}(X)$ allows to define the second Chern class $c_2(E < \delta >)$.